JumboCode/NorthShoreCDC/README.md

 The Punto Urban Art Museum's vision is to create a world class urban arts district in Salem’s Point Neighborhood, one that embraces its rich immigrant and architectural history and presents a dynamic opportunity for the neighborhood’s future.
 The PUAM App allows the user to explore over 50 murals in this neighborhood!

-This app is a Project of North Shore Community Development Coalition and JumboCode
+This app is a Project of North Shore Community Development Coalition and JumboCode.

 ![screenshot](screenshots/screenshot1.png)
 ![screenshot](screenshots/screenshot2.png)